microsoft/vscode-python-devicesimulator/docs/install.md

 - [Python VS Code extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python)
   - **Note:** This extension is installed automatically from the marketplace when you install our extension
 - Python Modules
-  - **Note:** On extension activation you will be prompted a popup asking if you want the modules to be automatically installed for you, **except** `pywin32` which is needed only on Windows platform.
+  - **Note:** On extension activation, you will be prompted with a popup message asking if you want the modules to be automatically installed for you.
+The following python modules should be downloaded when you select "yes" on prompt message. **If modules are not installed correctly, please use the "pip install" commands listed below.**
     - Playsound : `pip install playsound`
     - Pywin32 : `pip install pywin32`
       - **Note:** This is only needed for Windows computers.
-You must install it manually with the above command!
     - Python-Socketio : `pip install python-socketio`
     - Requests : `pip install requests`
     - Application Insights: `pip install applicationinsights`

 ## How to use the Extension